syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Blink.md

 ## HTTP GET and POST

 The Blink HTML converter supports transmitting the parameter to the webpage.
 There are two methods to access a webpage.
 By default, Blink uses GET method.
 By using HTTP GET method, the parameters can be passed in the query string.
-In POST method, the parameters can be passed by using the <i>HttpPostFields</i> property.
+In POST method, the parameters can be passed by using the ```HttpPostFields``` property.
 Refer to the following code snippet to access a webpage using HTTP POST.

 {% tabs %}